Saving the Tysons Corner Food Trucks

 Good news for food truck vendors came in October 2014, when Fairfax County approved rules permitting food trucks to do business in shopping centers, office buildings, and construction sites.
 The trucks are allowed to operate on private property with permission from property owners, a $100 annual zoning permit, a food establishment permit, and a solicitor’s license.
 However, the state still prohibits food trucks from operating on any public road.
 Officials can revoke a food truck permit or a property owner’s permit if it doesn’t comply with the zoning rules.

-Although the new rules don’t come without restrictions, the important thing is that vendors can once again continue to make a living and Tysons employees can say goodbye to bagged lunches and sometimes-unhealthy fast-food options in favor of tofu tacos and lobsta rolls.
+Although the new rules don’t come without restrictions, the important thing is that vendors can once again continue to make a living inprivate workspaces in Tysons and employees can say goodbye to bagged lunches and sometimes-unhealthy fast-food options in favor of tofu tacos and lobsta rolls.

 Our tysons va office space solutions can help you make your lunches out more pleasant and your work more productive.
 Our two Tysons Office Centers are strategically located in McLean, Virginia, which is close to many retail stores, restaurants and parks.
 Let us know how we can help you by giving us a call today at (703) 871-5208.